GoogleCloudPlatform/google-cloud-eclipse/README.md

   1. Select `Run As/1 gcloud-eclipse-tools` from the context menu.

-  1. A new instance of Eclipse should be launched with the plugin installed.
+  1. A new instance of Eclipse launches with the plugin installed.